SidTheSloth12/second-brain/README.md

 - **Tasks** — Manage tasks with priorities, due dates, subtasks, and completion states.
 Includes confetti on task completion :)
 - **Calendar** — Schedule and view events on a monthly calendar with a clean agenda sidebar.
 - **Journal** — Write daily journal entries with a minimal, distraction-free interface.
+- **Habits** — Track your daily routines and build consistency over time.
 - **Full-Text Search** — Search across all notes and content instantly with partial string matching.
 - **Dark / Light Mode** — Theme toggle.
 - **Authentication** — JWT-based auth with bcrypt password hashing and protected routes.